 California Student Aid Commission

-- Cal Grants for Students at Private Institutions – Increases funding by $8 million to maintain the current maximum Cal Grant tuition award for new students attending private nonprofit institutions, while also requiring that a minimum of 2,500 community college transfer students that obtained the Associated Degree for Transfer be admitted to these institutions in 2019-20, and another 3,000 the following year.
+- Cal Grants for Students at Private Nonprofit Institutions – Increases funding by nearly $8 million to maintain the current maximum Cal Grant tuition award at $9,084 for new students attending private nonprofit institutions, while also requiring that a minimum of 2,500 community college transfer students that obtained the Associated Degree for Transfer be admitted to these institutions in 2019-20, and another 3,000 the following year.

 *Partial list of proposals.
 Click here for a complete summary.